vadi2/fhir-ips/pages/profiles.md

 A complete list of the sections and of the used profiles is available in the <a href="ipsStructure.html">International Patient Summary Structure </a> page.

+# List of Logical Models

+The links to the Logical Models used by this implementation guide are listed hereafter.

+{% include list-logicals.xhtml %}

 # List of Profiles